The Gray Man (2022 film): Plot

 Six convinces her to drive him to Cahill's apartment in Prague, where she decrypts the drive.
 It reveals the extent of Carmichael's corruption on behalf of a mysterious benefactor working for a shadow government.
-Hansen sends several teams of assassins to Cahill, and a terminally ill Cahill blows up her home, so Six and Miranda can escape.
+Lloyd sends several teams of assassins to Cahill, and a terminally ill Cahill blows up her home, so Six and Miranda can escape.

 Six is arrested and handcuffed in the square.
 A massive shootout in Prague results in all the police officers present slaughtered and Six escapes on a tram.
 After a long chase and gun battle, Six is once again saved by Miranda, in Cahill's bulletproof car.
 They infiltrate a hospital to track down Claire through her pacemaker's wireless signal.

-Subsequently, an Tamil mercenary, code-named "Lone Wolf", hired by Hansen, tracks and overcomes Six and Miranda, retrieves the drive, and then brings it to Hansen for the offered bounty.
-Six and Miranda follow the pacemaker to Hansen's base.
+Subsequently, a Tamil mercenary, code-named "Lone Wolf", hired by Lloyd, tracks and overcomes Six and Miranda, retrieves the drive, and then brings it to Lloyd for the offered bounty.
+Six and Miranda follow the mercenary to Lloyd's base.
 She creates a distraction while he infiltrates the mansion rescuing Fitzroy and Claire.
-Mortally wounded as they flee, Fitzroy sacrifices himself attempting to kill Hansen.
-Miranda manages to reclaim the drive after Lone Wolf, disgusted by Hansen's sociopathy and amoral tendencies, surrenders the drive to her before leaving.
+Mortally wounded as they flee, Fitzroy sacrifices himself, attempting to kill Lloyd.
+Miranda manages to reclaim the drive after Lone Wolf, disgusted by Lloyd's sociopathy and amoral tendencies, surrenders the drive to her before leaving.

-Hansen takes Claire hostage and drags her into a hedge maze.
+Lloyd takes Claire hostage and drags her into a hedge maze.
 After a standoff, he lets go of Claire and fights with Six.
-Before Six can kill him, Brewer shoots Hansen.
-She then tells Six that she plans to pin Carmichael's actions on Hansen to gain leverage over him.
-Furthermore, Brewer pledges for Claire's safety, but only if Six continues to work for the CIA.
+Before Six can kill him, Suzanne shoots Lloyd dead.
+She then tells Six that she plans to pin Carmichael's actions on Lloyd to gain leverage over him.
+Furthermore, Suzanne pledges for Claire's safety, but only if Six continues to work for the CIA.

 Six and Miranda are forced to cooperate in the cover-up, where ultimately no action is taken against Carmichael.
 After the debriefing at the CIA headquarters, Miranda threatens to kill Carmichael if any harm comes to Claire.
-Six escapes custody and tracks Claire down to a secret location.
-The two of them drive away to an unknown location.
+Six escapes custody and after a shootout in which the fates of Carmichael and Suzanne are left unresolved, he rescues Claire and the two of them drive away to an unknown location.